Tour of Flanders (women's race): Women's World Tour

 Lizzie Deignan leads a group ahead of Anna van der Breggen and Pauline Ferrand-Prévot on Oude Kwaremont.

 In 2016 the Tour of Flanders was included in the inaugural UCI Women's World Tour.
 Britain's Lizzie Armitstead won the race in a two-up sprint with Emma Johansson after the duo had broken clear on Oude Kwaremont.
 Sweden's Emma Johansson holds four podium finishes, but failed to claim a Tour of Flanders victory.

 The 2017 event was the first run under the new UCI regulations, which allowed for longer women's races.
 The route was extended to 153.2 km, featuring 12 climbs and five flat sectors of cobbles.
 After a six-year hiatus, organisers brought back the Muur van Geraardsbergen, as they had done for the men.
 Coryn Rivera became the first American winner in an 18-strong sprint before Gracie Elvin and Chantal Blaak.

 In 2018 the Tour of Flanders was the first women's event to be broadcast in full live on television.
 Olympic road race champion Anna van der Breggen won the race after a 28 km solo attack on the Kruisberg.
 She increased her lead over the Oude Kwaremont and Paterberg and maintained her effort to the finish.
 Amy Pieters was second at more than a minute from van der Breggen, the largest winning margin in the women's Tour of Flanders history.

 In 2022, the famed Koppenberg was added to the women's course for the first time.
 Lotte Kopecky won both the 2022 and 2023 editions of the race, however was denied a third straight victory in 2024 by 2015 winner Elisa Longo Borghini.

-From 2026, the UCI will award more ranking points to Grand Tours and cycling monuments compared to other races in the UCI Women's World Tour – thereby officially designating the race as a cycling monument.
+From 2026, the UCI awarded more ranking points to Grand Tours and cycling monuments compared to other races in the UCI Women's World Tour – thereby officially designating the race as a cycling monument.